klaytn/3d-nft-gallery/README.md

 3. App should be running on http://localhost:5555

 ### 3) Compatible NFT File Format
 This project supports video file formats: <strong>webm, mp4, m4v, ogv</strong> which are supported by Unity [VideoPlayer](https://docs.unity3d.com/Manual/VideoSources-FileCompatibility.html).
-And GIF is not supported since it is not compatible with Unity Texture object.
+And <strong>GIF</strong> is not supported since it is not compatible with Unity Texture object.

 ### 4) Move a Player in Unity
 Move the view around using the mouse, the WASD keys to move left/right/forward/backward.